paas-team-324/keepalived-allocator-operator/README.md

     - Operator image (`docker.io/paasteam324/vip-allocator-operator:<version>`)
     - kube-rbac-proxy image (`gcr.io/kubebuilder/kube-rbac-proxy:v0.5.0`)
     - YAML manifest (`deploy/bundle.yaml`)
-    - Migration manifest (`deploy/0.3_migration_delete_bundle.yaml`)
+    - Migration manifest (`deploy/0.3_migration/0.3_migration_delete_bundle.yaml`)

-2. (Disconnected environment) Push the relevant images to your disconnected registry and update the `Deployment` object within `deploy/bundle.yaml` with the new image names
+    - GSM to IPGroup helper script (`deploy/0.3_migration/generate_ipgroups.sh`)

-3. Create the namespace for the operator:
+2. Create the namespace for the operator:
     - OpenShift: `oc new-project vip-allocator-operator`
     - Kubernetes: `kubectl create namespace vip-allocator-operator`

+3. (Disconnected environment) Push the relevant images to your disconnected registry and update the `Deployment` object within `deploy/bundle.yaml` with the new image names

-4. Use migration bundle to clean-up old operator objects without deleting the custom resources like so: `oc delete -f deploy/0.3_migration_delete_bundle.yaml`. __This action will remove the current operator, meaning the existing objects will not be reconciled until step 5 below is performed.__
+4. Use migration bundle to clean-up old operator objects without deleting the custom resources like so: `oc delete -f deploy/0.3_migration/0.3_migration_delete_bundle.yaml`. __This action will remove the current operator, meaning the existing objects will not be reconciled until step 5 below is performed.__

-5. Create the new operator manifest: `kubectl create -f deploy/bundle.yaml`. `CustomResourceDefinition` objects specifically will report `AlreadyExists` error.
+5. Create the new operator manifest: `kubectl create -f deploy/bundle.yaml`. `CustomResourceDefinition` objects which already exist (specifically `groupsegmentmappings.paas.org`, `ips.paas.org` and `virtualips.paas.org`) will report `AlreadyExists` error which is normal.

+6. Subsequent versions of the operator are using the new `IPGroup` custom resource to allocate IPs to services.
+Each existing `GroupSegmentMapping` resource will need an `IPGroup` alternative.
+In order to create these alternatives, you can run the following commands:
+    ```sh
+    ./deploy/0.3_migration/generate_ipgroups.sh | kubectl create -f -
+    ```

-6. (Non-OpenShift) `ValidatingWebhookConfiguration` object will need to be updated with the CA certificate.
+7. (Non-OpenShift) `ValidatingWebhookConfiguration` object will need to be updated with the CA certificate.